IBM-Cloud/docs/overview/index.md

 *Figure 4. {{site.data.keyword.Bluemix_notm}} Local*

-The inception virtual machine is located behind your customer firewall and runs in a network that has outbound connectivity to the IBM operations center through Relay.
-The {{site.data.keyword.Bluemix_notm}} platform components and core services run in a private, isolated virtual local area network (VLAN). {{site.data.keyword.Bluemix_notm}} Local uses the VLAN for the private subnet, which is more secure and can help avoid routing issues.
+The inception virtual machine runs in a network behind your customer firewall in a network that has outbound connectivity to the IBM operations center through Relay.
+The {{site.data.keyword.Bluemix_notm}} platform components and core services run in a private, isolated virtual local area network (VLAN). {{site.data.keyword.Bluemix_notm}} Local uses a VLAN for the private subnet.
+Using a private subnet rather than a public VLAN is more secure and can help avoid routing issues.

 DataPower appliances provide access to {{site.data.keyword.Bluemix_notm}} application domains.
 These appliances connect to the network that is accessible  from your intranet.
-Your users who deploy applications and services get access from the network that is accessible from your intranet.
-You must provide 7 IP addresses that have outbound internet access.
+Users who are deploying apps and services get access from the network that is accessible from your intranet.
+You must provide seven IP addresses that have outbound internet access.
 DataPower appliances route from these customer IP addresses to the isolated {{site.data.keyword.Bluemix_notm}} deployment.
 For information about the network specifications and infrastructure requirements, see [{{site.data.keyword.Bluemix_notm}} Local infrastructure requirements](../local/index.html#localinfra).

 ### How {{site.data.keyword.Bluemix_notm}} works
 {: #howwork}